tbrowder/TXF/README.md

 The module may be able to help with other financial software if there is interest.

 There are example account stock sale CVS output files from financial investment company *TD Ameritrade*, but the conversion programs should be able to handle any input format if the user can provide a text input file that maps the appropriate CVS file's field names (column headers) to the standard IRS Form 8949 fields as used in the sample *Form8949.csv* and *Form8949.xlsx* files.
-See the inputs required in file 'resources/default.tom'.
+See the inputs required in file 'resources/config.toml'.

 Planned capability
 ==================

-  * Version 1.0.0
+  * Version 0.1.0

+    * Situation 1

+All short- and long-term stock sales are "covered" with bases reported to the IRS and no adjustments are needed.

-    * Convert an investment company's tax year stock sales in CSV format to a TXF file for import into H & R Block's individual tax return software for 2019.
+Capability: Convert any investment company's tax year stock sales in CSV format to a TXF file for import into H & R Block's individual tax return software for 2019.

+    * Situation 2

+One or more stock sales need (1) corrections to data reported to the IRS or (2) missing data provided reported to the IRS.

+Capability: Use an enhanced example Form 8949 xlsx file to provide the missing or erroneous data as a PDF file to be attached to a printed tax filing.

 CREDITS
 =======